mienaikoe/ziyu/Lore/Notes.md

 - Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
 Evolutionary for plant communication across great distances.

+- More description of Ramne, Linyu, Lissa, Setre, and Ginnu.

 - Depict Shadesteaders as believing that the polyamorous raised-by-a-village way of life is utopian.
 Both Lissa and Casra believe this despite their ideological differences on slavery and addiction.